UTXOnly/SNMP_sandbox/README.md

 ## Configuration Notes

+* Program will create mock SNMP device containers for each ip_address: and first network_address: key detected in conf.yaml

+    * There is only 1 auto-discovery instance created from network_address: key as it is not feasible to test more than one auto-discovery subnet at a time

 `conf.yaml` should match what is shown in [example config file](https://github.com/DataDog/integrations-core/blob/master/snmp/datadog_checks/snmp/data/conf.yaml.example)

 * For now you will manually need to add ip addresses to your `instances` in your `.conf.yaml` file to an address within the `172.20.0.0/16` subnet.
 The program also loads the `_test_profile.yaml` configuration file to the `/etc/datadog-agent/conf.d/snmp.d/profiles` directory.